jd-solanki/vue-framework-guidelines/README.md

 - Allow overriding style via either some prop like Nuxt UI's `ui` or primeVue's `pt`. `<UButton :ui="{ icon: 'text-2xl' }">Button</UButton>` or there can be some CSS utility that allows styling children `for:.btn-icon:text-xl` (_syntax is invalid I guess_).
 This CSS based approach is more friendly to UnoCSS than Tailwind.
 - Component variants & sizes should be [defined by the preset](https://ui.nuxt.com/elements/button#config) instead of imposing them in component itself. _Following, props for functionality & CSS for styling._
 - Component text should get translated by developer when locale changes
+- Provide a way to override specific slot for all component instances at one place.
+E.g. Table pagination slots can just have arrows in your component framework but developer might need numbered pagination so we can allow define render/callback function while registering plugin to override this pagination slot.
+Pass all props to this render/callback function so it can render the UI accordiongly.
+Also, Allow ignoring this per component usage for cases when user creates completely new custom component on top of our component.

 ## High Level Decisions